BorderlessData/infosechiring.com/index.md

 | Name / Handle | Contact Twitter / Email | Desired Position | Date |
 | ------------- | ----------------------- | ---------------- | ---- |
 | John Doe | jdoe@example.com | Red Team | 2018-09-14 |

+## Adding an Entry

+Entries to this list can be made by creating a [pull request](https://github.com/adamcaudill/infosechiring/pulls) or sending an email to [help@infosechiring.com](mailto:help@infosechiring.com) with all of the needed information.
+Each entry will be reviewed to ensure that it complies with the rules of this project, and added to the list as time allows.

+Remember, this project is run by volunteers, and as such, there may be a delay between submitting a new entry and it being added to the site.

 ## Rules